제목, 태그, 카테고리로 검색

 However, content (LONGTEXT) scanning exhausted the connection pool and brought the system down, so content search was removed as an emergency measure.

 Currently only title is searched.
-In this step, we apply FULLTEXT index to both title + content to restore body search and switch sorting to relevance-based.
+We apply FULLTEXT index to both title + content to restore body search and switch sorting to relevance-based.

 2. Problem State — 100% Search Timeout